HubertKasperek/chain-audit/README.md

 | **Has author** | +10 | Package has author information |
 | **Has license** | +10 | Package has a license field |

 **Note:** Trust score is calculated independently from the `trustedPackages` config option.
 The `trustedPackages` config option affects severity levels for install scripts, but does not influence the trust score calculation.
-By default, no packages are whitelisted in the trust score calculation.
-All packages are checked with equal severity.
+By default, trust-score whitelists are empty.
+Packages are analyzed by default, with rule-specific heuristics reducing obvious false positives in some contexts.

 **Trust Levels:**
 - **High (70-100)**: Package is likely legitimate (e.g., has repository, homepage, author, and license)